ali-abdollahzadeh/wpml-ai-translation-tool/readme.txt

-=== ChatGPT WPML Translator ===
+=== AI Translator for WPML ===
-Contributors: ali
+Contributors: Ali ABZ
 Tags: translation, wpml, openai, chatgpt, multilingual
 Requires at least: 6.0
-Tested up to: 6.7
+Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.0.0
+Stable tag: 1.3.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically translate your WordPress posts into multiple languages using WPML and OpenAI’s ChatGPT.
+Automatically translate your WordPress posts into multiple languages using WPML, OpenAI (ChatGPT), and Google Gemini.

 == Description ==

-ChatGPT WPML Translator bridges WPML with the OpenAI API, automatically translating posts into all active languages when you publish or update a post.
+AI-Powered WPML Translator bridges WPML with the OpenAI and Google Gemini APIs, automatically translating posts into all active languages when you publish or update a post.

 **Main Features:**
 * Works with WPML’s language management system.
 * Automatically translates posts when published or updated.
-* Uses OpenAI’s ChatGPT (`gpt-4o-mini`) model for high-quality translations.
+* Uses OpenAI’s ChatGPT (`gpt-4o-mini`) or Google Gemini (`gemini-2.5-flash`) models for high-quality translations.
-* Separate settings page for managing your API key.
+* Separate settings page for managing API keys.
 * Updates existing translations or creates new ones when needed.

 **How it works:**